Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Abstract

 \section{Abstract}

-We propose an explicit, oracle-free quantum framework for numerically simulating general linear partial differential equations (PDEs) that extends previous work \cite{guseynov2024efficientPDE} to also encompass (a) Robin boundary conditions (which includes Neumann and Dirichlet boundary conditions as special cases), (b) inhomogeneous terms, and (c) variable coefficients in space and time.
-Our approach begins with a general finite-difference discretization and applies the Schrodingerisation technique to transform the resulting system into one satisfying unitary quantum evolution so quantum simulation can be applied.
+We propose an explicit, oracle-free quantum framework for numerically simulating general linear partial differential equations (PDEs), extending previous work \cite{guseynov2024efficientPDE} to incorporate (a) Robin boundary conditions—which include Neumann and Dirichlet conditions as special cases—(b) inhomogeneous terms, and (c) variable coefficients in space and time.
+Our approach begins with a general finite-difference discretization and applies the Schr\"{o}dingerisation technique to transform the resulting system into one that admits unitary quantum evolution, enabling quantum simulation.

-For the Schrodinger equation corresponding to the discretized PDE, we construct an efficient block-encoding of \(H\), scaling polylogarithmically with the number of grid points \(N\).
-This object is compatible with quantum signal processing, to create the evolution operator \( e^{-iHt} \).
-The oracle-free nature of our method allows us to count complexity in more fundamental units (C-NOTs and one-qubit rotations), bypassing the inefficiencies of oracle queries.
-Thus, the overall algorithm scales polynomially with \(N\) and linearly with spatial dimension \(d\), offering a polynomial speedup in \(N\) and an exponential advantage in \(d\), alleviating the classical curse of dimensionality.
-The correctness and efficiency of the proposed approach are further supported by numerical simulations.
+For the Schr\"{o}dinger equation corresponding to the discretized PDE, we construct an efficient block-encoding of the Hamiltonian $H$ that scales polylogarithmically with the number of grid points $N$.
+This encoding is compatible with quantum signal processing and allows for the implementation of the evolution operator $e^{-iHt}$.
+The oracle-free nature of our method permits complexity to be measured in fundamental gate units—namely, CNOT gates and single-qubit rotations—bypassing the inefficiencies of oracle queries.
+Consequently, the overall algorithm scales polynomially with $N$ and linearly with the spatial dimension $d$, achieving a polynomial speedup in $N$ and an exponential advantage in $d$, thereby mitigating the classical curse of dimensionality.
+The validity and efficiency of the proposed approach are further substantiated by numerical simulations.

-By explicitly defining the quantum operations and their resource requirements, our approach stands as a practical solution for solving PDEs, distinct from others that rely on oracle queries and purely asymptotic scaling methods.
+By explicitly defining the quantum operations and quantifying their resource requirements, our approach offers a practical alternative for numerically solving PDEs, distinct from others that rely on oracle queries and purely asymptotic scaling methods.